joshhornby/joshhornby.github.io/_posts/2025-06-09-optimising-teams-with-theory-of-constraints.md

 - **Value-stream mapping** gives you a clear picture of where things actually slow down.
 - **Kanban boards with explicit WIP limits** make queues visible, so you can't ignore them.
-- **Flow based metrics such as lead time and throughput** turn gut feel into something you can act on.
+- **Flow-based metrics such as lead time and throughput** turn gut feel into something you can act on.

 Once you know where the real bottleneck is, you can protect it and eventually remove it.
-But seeing the constraint is only the first step, how you manage the work around it is what really determines whether things speed up or stay stuck.
+But seeing the constraint is only the first step, how you structure work in response to it is what really determines whether things speed up or stay stuck.

 ## Designing healthy habits
 Too much work piles up and everything slows down.
 Too little, and the bottleneck sits idle.
 You want just enough of a buffer to handle the usual bumps without hiding real problems.
 It's a bit like keeping a few tables free in a busy restaurant, just enough to keep things moving, but not so much that the place grinds to a halt.